-The 2015 Alumni Dinner is held during Homecoming weekend, and preparations are being made for the next Alumni Awards Dinner.
+The 2015 Alumni Dinner was held during Homecoming weekend, and preparations are being made for the next Alumni Awards Dinner.

 Distinguished Alumnus Award: Denny Bullard (67)